DOCtorActoAntohich/project-o/Docs/Specification/Chapter 1 - Lexical Structure.md

 ### Multi-line comments

 Multi-line comments are wrapped between the header `/*` and the footer `*/`.
-Everything between the header and the footer is considered a whitespace (i.e. fully discared).
+Everything between the header and the footer is considered a whitespace (i.e. fully discarded).

 ```c
 /*